juanlopes/sparrow/README.md

 ## Output

-Solutions are exported as SVG files in `/output` folder.
+Solutions are exported as SVG files in `output` folder.
-The SVG files are both a visualization and a formal output of a solution as they define all the original shapes and the exact transformations applied to them:
+The SVG files are both a visualization and formal output of a solution as all original shapes and their exact transformations applied to them are defined within the SVG:
 ```html
     ...
     <g id="items">